The aviation industry has a very long history, and it is one that has evolved with the years into a very important area of human life.

-This type of jet plane is large enough for 10 passengers to travel comfortably, and it usually offers more luxurious equipment and amenities than smaller aircraft.
+This type of jet plane is large enough for 10 passengers to travel comfortably on longer flight routes, and it usually offers more luxurious equipment and amenities than smaller aircraft.

-Mid-size jets have average cruising speeds are similar to those found in the previous type, but these have the ability to cover even longer distances, generally around 3,000 nautical miles.
+A mid size jet has average cruising speeds that are similar to those found in the previous type, but these have the ability to cover even longer distances, generally around 3,000 nautical miles.

 While there are some considered super mid-size passenger jets, which offer higher speeds reaching about 580 mph (over 930 km/h) and longer distances covering up to 3,600 nautical miles, the standard versions are usually preferred because they tend to be more cost-effective and fuel-efficient while still offering the comfort of having enough luggage space and full stand up cabins.

-Although many could think that this size is reserved for commercial jets used by airlines, the also called heavy business jets are usually prepared to be VIP luxurious airplanes for big organizations or the wealthiest people in the world.
+Although many could think that this size is reserved for commercial jets used by airlines, the also called heavy business jets or just heavy jets as deemed by air traffic control towers are usually prepared to be VIP luxurious airplanes for big organizations or the wealthiest people in the world.